MicrosoftDocs/win32-pr.it-it/desktop-src/windowsribbon/windowsribbon-element-image-source.md

 ---
 # <a name="imagesource-property"></a>Image.Source - proprietà

-Rappresenta il percorso di directory di un'immagine.
+Rappresenta il percorso della directory di un'immagine.

 ## <a name="usage"></a>Utilizzo